UPPMAX/programming_formalisms/docs/project_start/startup.md

 ## Start a Git/GitHub repo from existing project

+!!! note

+    - Many projects/scripts start as something for personal use, but expands to be distributed.
+    - Let's start in that end and be prepared.
+    - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.

 !!! info "Principle"

     - Let's say you have some code you have started to work with